Skip over main navigation

 What are travel arrangements?

-They include arrangements for the provision of transport, and any of the following arrangements – but only if they are made with parental consent:
+They include arrangements for the provision of transport, and any of the following arrangements – but only if they are made with your parental consent:

 • provision of one or more escorts (whether alone or together with other children) when travelling to or from the relevant educational establishment